PedroLucasOM/SpringBatchLearning/README.md

 **Objective:** This Job is responsible to read a flat file with a list of multiple records type in the delimited format and print in the screen each record in your respective Java Object, calling the toString method.

-It is configured to calls a Chunk Step that receive a general Java Object, pass it to the lineMapper that will pass each record to your specific type and returns the result.
+It is configured to calls a Chunk Step that receive a [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) and a [ItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#itemwriter), both are typed as general Java Object.
 Is configured to process 1 record per transaction.

 **Reader:** His reader is based in [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) and reads the delimited file with multiple formats [clients-multiple-file1.txt](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/files/input/clients-multiple-file1.txt), calling the lineMapper to do it. <br/>
 **LineMapper:** The LineMapper called inside of Reader reads the lines and defines the type of each record according with your start column number.
-If it is 0, so it will be unmarshal to [Client]().
-In case of the 1, it will be unmarshal to [Transaction]().
+If it is 0, so it will be unmarshal to [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java).
+In case of the 1, it will be unmarshal to [Transaction](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Transaction.java).
 For both cases, the column properties are configured in their fieldSetMappers. <br/>
 **Writer:** His writer is based in [ItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#itemwriter) and print in the screen the returned results of the Reader that was delegated to LineMapper. <br/>

 <b><i>JOB_NAME:</i></b> multipleFormatsFileJob

 ### MultipleLineFileJob

-**Objective:** This Job is responsible to read a flat file with a list of multiple records type in the delimited format, agroup transactions that are bellow each client and add them in a [Transaction]() list insided in a [Client]() Java Object and print in the screen all clients with your respective transactions.
+**Objective:** This Job is responsible to read a flat file with a list of multiple records type in the delimited format, agroup transactions that are bellow each client and add them in a [Transaction](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Transaction.java) list insided in a [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java) Java Object and print in the screen all clients with your respective transactions.

-It is configured to calls a Chunk Step that receive a general Java Object, pass it to a custom Reader that make this business rule of put each bellow [Transaction]() in a list of [Transaction]() insided in a [Client]().
+It is configured to calls a Chunk Step that receive a [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) and a [ItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#itemwriter), both are typed as general Java Object.
 This custom Reader receive a [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) that calls a lineMapper that will pass each record to your specific type and returns the result.
 Is configured to process 1 record per transaction.

 **Reader:** His reader is based in [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) and reads the delimited file with multiple formats [clients-multiple-file1.txt](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/files/input/clients-multiple-file1.txt), calling the lineMapper to do it. <br/>
-**Custom Reader:** Is a reader that implements a ItemStreamReader and a ResourceAwareItemReaderItemStream, receive the [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) to call the read method and execute the business rule. <br/>
+**Custom Reader:** Is a reader that implements a ItemStreamReader and a ResourceAwareItemReaderItemStream, receive the [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) to call the read method and execute the business rule of put each bellow [Transaction](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Transaction.java) in a list of transactions insided in a [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java). <br/>
 **LineMapper:** The LineMapper called inside of the [FlatFileItemReader](https://github.com/PedroLucasOM/SpringBatchLearning#flatfileitemreader) reads the lines and defines the type of each record according with your start column number.
-If it is 0, so it will be unmarshal to [Client]().
-In case of the 1, it will be unmarshal to [Transaction]().
+If it is 0, so it will be unmarshal to [Client](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Client.java).
+In case of the 1, it will be unmarshal to [Transaction](https://github.com/PedroLucasOM/SpringBatchLearning/blob/master/src/main/java/com/springbatch/SpringBatchLearning/model/Transaction.java).
 For both cases, the column properties are configured in their fieldSetMappers. <br/>
 **Writer:** His writer is based in [ItemWriter](https://github.com/PedroLucasOM/SpringBatchLearning#itemwriter) and print in the screen the returned results of the Reader that was delegated to LineMapper. <br/>

 <b><i>JOB_NAME:</i></b> multipleLineFileJob